BozatzidisLeonidas/job-assignment-frontend/README.md

 # Front end Application

 Welcome to the Angular application setup guide!
 Follow the instructions below to set up and run the application locally.
+This is a frontend web application built with Angular, designed as part of a hiring assignment.
+The app displays a list of landmarks in Dubai and allows users to explore them in detail.

 ## Prerequisites